- 44th world team championships

 - The encrypted string will be officially published for everyone to know and store it.

 - At the end of the championship the original string will be made public.

 - At that point anybody can verify it is the original string: by applying the “ash” method to match the encrypted original code to the published one.

 - However, somebody could still claim that the organisation tried a few strings and eventually selected the ones which better suited its purposes (eg using the one which produced wild sets of boards in the crucial rounds)

 - To prevent that objection we must add to the string some part that is random, public, and that the organisation cannot control.

-- At the moment the protocol claims for the Dow Jones index to be used: upon publishing the encrypted version of the championship’s secret we will also publish the date and the time of the day for the Dow Jones index to be used (for the 2018 World Series it will be the DJI at the end of September 14th).
+- At the moment the protocol claims for the Dow Jones index to be used: upon publishing the encrypted version of the championship’s secret we will also publish the date and the time of the day for the Dow Jones index to be used (for the World Championships 2022 it will be the DJI at the end of March 25th).

-- After that date the whole string will be used to generate all the championship’s hands (for the 2018 World Series this will be done any time from September 15th onward).
+- After that date the whole string will be used to generate all the championship’s hands (for the World Championships 2022 this will be done any time from April 10th onward).